dsubbu01/aa/PITCHME.md

 ---?color=linear-gradient(90deg, white 50%, black 50%)
 @snap[west span-40 text-left text-08]
 What is the purpose?
-Why DXC needs to focus on this topic?
+Why DXC needs to focus on this emerging trend?
 @snapend

 @snap[east span-60]
-@ul[list-spaced-bullets text-white text-09]
+@ul[list-bullets text-white text-09]
 - You will be amazed
 - What you can achieve
 - *With a little imagination...*